Average Scores of MCAT

 MCAT average scores that are generally accepted by some top medical schools are:

-- The Harvard Medical School has been known to accept 36 as the expected MCAT average scores apart from the other test scores that are considered for its admissions.
+- The Harvard Medical School has been known to accept 36 as the expected score apart from the other test scores that are considered for its admissions.

-- For the Pennsylvania University, the expected MCAT average scores are 37 as numerical scores and Q for writing samples.
+- For the Pennsylvania University, the expected score is 37 as numerical scores and Q for writing samples.

-- For the John Hopkins University, 32 is the expected MCAT average score.
+- For the John Hopkins University, 32 is the expected average score.

-- St Louis based Washington University expects MCAT average scores of 31 or above, for admissions into its medical courses.
+- St Louis based Washington University expects average score of 31 or above, for admissions into its medical courses.

-Most medical schools accept a score closest to 45 as the numerical scores and closest to T as the alphabetical scores for MCAT.
-As we can figure out from the above-mentioned examples, MCAT numerical scores in the range of 26-38 can be considered as good MCAT average scores and, students should aim to get as close to 45 as possible to improve their chances for medical school admissions.
+Most medical schools accept a score closest to 45 as the numerical scores and closest to T as the alphabetical scores.
+As we can figure out from the above-mentioned examples, MCAT numerical scores in the range of 26-38 can be considered as good scores of the test and, students should aim to get as close to 45 as possible to improve their chances for medical school admissions.

 Terms and Conditions